roee88/fybrik/connectors/katalog/README.md

 An [`Asset`](docs/README.md#asset) CRD includes a reference to a credentials `Secret`, connection information, and other metadata such as columns and associated security tags.
 Apply it like any other Kubernetes resource.

-Access credenditals are stored in Kubernetes `Secret` resources that should be applied next to `Asset` resources that reference them.
-You can use [Basic authentication Secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) or [Opaque secrets](https://kubernetes.io/docs/concepts/configuration/secret/#opaque-secrets) with the following keys:
+Access credenditals are stored in Kubernetes `Secret` resources.
+You can use [Basic authentication secrets](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) or [Opaque secrets](https://kubernetes.io/docs/concepts/configuration/secret/#opaque-secrets) with the following keys:
 <table>
     <thead>
         <tr>